 - To abide by the European Students Rights Charter and the St Vincent’s Castleknock College Constitution.

-Meetings of the Student Council are held once a week, usually during lunchtime.
-These give the members of the Council the opportunity to raise any concerns or ideas regarding issues within the college.
-Any issues deemed to be of significant importance are brought to the attention of the Headmaster who meets with the President, Vice-President and Secretary every two weeks.
-Updates are released to the student body on a monthly basis via a bulletin placed on the Student Council notice board.
+Meetings are held during the school day, during class time.
+This time will vary from week to week.
+Council members are expected to catch up with any work covered by their teachers while at Council meetings.
+Here, members of the Council are given the opportunity to raise any concerns or ideas regarding issues within the college.
+Any issues deemed to be of significant importance are brought to the attention of the Headmaster, who meets with the President, Vice-President, and Secretary every two weeks.
+Updates are released to the student body as necessary via the Headmaster’s Bulletin and/or information placed on the Student Council notice board.

-- In transition, fifth and sixth year there are four elected representatives from each year.
+- In TY, Fifth and Sixth year, there are four elected representatives from each year.

-- There is also a college prefect representative and it is custom and practice that the house captain holds an automatic position on the Council.
+- There is also a College Prefect Representative, and it is custom and practice that the Captain of the House holds an automatic position on the Council.